usfm-bible/tcdocs/docs/USFMTC Roadmap.md

 - \<list\> is required from [U25003](https://github.com/usfm-bible/tcdocs/blob/main/proposals/2025/U25003%20Lists%20and%20Tables.md)
 - \\xt may not be used as a general character style.
 It is only used in cross references.
+- , is not allowed in \v, while - is.
 -